-Apps from Unknown Sources.
+We'll need to enable apps from unknown sources.
 This tells the Firestick that it's okay to install third-party apps.

-Open Settings and choose Device (newer models will say My Fire TV instead of Device).
+Open Settings and choose My Fire TV (older models will say Device instead).

-Under Developer Options, select Apps from Unknown Sources and set it to ON.
+Under Developer Options, select Install unknown apps (older models will say Apps from Unknown Sources instead)..

 Scroll down and select Android from the list.
 You can choose to download the 64bit or 32bit version.
 Feel free to experiment with both to see which works best for you.
 I'm installing the 32bit version.